arsena-k/Word2Vec-bias-extraction/README.md

 **Description:** ""Dimension," "direction" and "subspace" are used in this notebook interchangeably to refer to a vector that captures a bipolar concept such as gender which is often portrayed as ranging continuosly from hypermasculine to hyperfeminine, or socioeconomic status (SES) which ranges from poor to rich.

 This notebook explores how a language model (Word2Vec) **learns words with respect to these dimensions.** Word2Vec models words as numeric vectors, for a review of Word2Vec check out this [blog post](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).
 We classify a word-vector by first finding the dimension (like gender), and then projecting the word-vector onto the vector representing the dimension.
-We get a scalar that corresponds to how far the word-vector lies at one end of the diemsnion or anotehr (e.g., how masculine or feminine the word-vector is).
+We get a scalar that corresponds to how far the word-vector lies at one end of the dimension or another (e.g., how masculine or feminine the word-vector is).
 * To use gender as an example - a larger, positive projection of a word onto the gender dimension suggests this word is learned as highly feminine, while a larger, negative projection of a word onto the gender dimension suggests that this word is learned as highly masculine.
 A word with a projection near zero suggests that Word2Vec learned this word as gender-neutral.
 * Dimensions in this juypter notebook that are ready for extraction are **gender, morality, health,** and **ses**.
 Code is modifiable to extract other dimensions that may be interesting: you will need to adjust the training/testing words and corresponding labels.
 * This code is written for use with Word2Vec models, modifiable for other word-vector models as well.